tulleuchen/jirastopwatch/README.md

 After install, start the application and click the settings icon (gears icon).
 Enter the real base URL for your Jira server and press OK.
 Then click on the padlock to login to Jira.

-Now write a Jira task id in one of the white textboxes.
-When you leave the textbox, the task description will be fetched from your Jira server and displayed below the textbox.
-Repeat this for the tasks you are currently working on.
+Now you can either write Jira issue id's manually into the the textbox.
+Or you can choose one of your favorite JQL filters in the drop-down list in the bottom of the windows, and afterwards select Jia issues from drop-down lists.

-Press the green PLAY button next to your task-id.
+Press the green PLAY button next to the issue, that you want to work on.
 The time-tracking textbox will now turn green, and after the first minute has passed, the time elapsed will change from "0m" to "1m".

-If you press PLAY on another task, the previous will automatically pause.
+If you press PLAY on another task, the previous timer will automatically pause.

 The button to the right of the time box lets you post the time directly on Jira as a worklog along with a comment.
-If the posting is successful, the timer will automatically reset, otherwise the timer will not be changed. **Note that since the smallest time unit in StopWatch is minutes, the button will be disabled until at least 1 minute has passed.**
+If the posting is successful, the timer will automatically reset, otherwise the timer will not be changed.

-Click on the rightmost button to reset the time to 0m.
+The rightmost button on each row reset the timer to 0m.

 That's pretty much it!

+## Mac OSX and Linux users

+Jira StopWatch has been compiled and tested to work on Linux Mint 17.0 with the [Xamarin packages](http://www.mono-project.com/download/#download-lin).

+Anyone with a MacOSX available: I would love to know if everything works out of the box.

 ## License